LoloForThePOP/meta-project/README.md

 Then, for example, replace it like this (adapt to your own): DATABASE_URL=mysql://root:@127.0.0.1:3306/projectofprojects

-#### 4-b Update Dependancies
-composer update

 #### 6- Create Database
 php bin/console doctrine:database:create

-#### 7-a Ensures that the metadata storage is at the latest version
-doctrine:migrations:sync-metadata-storage

 #### 7-b Execute migrations
 php bin/console doctrine:migrations:migrate